mikaelsand/reactor-sthlm-api-pub/README.md

 # Information

-Welcome to Azure API management at Reactor in Stockholm.
+Welcome to Introduction to Azure API management.
 Here you will find labs and related information.

 ## Session 1